yeahChibyke/tft/how_to/how_to_compress_images.md

 title: "How to Optimize Images with Our Online Image Compressor"
 date: //
 description: "Discover how our image compressor can help you optimize your images for all digital needs"
-keywords: ['photo size reducer', 'image resolution reducer', 'reduce image file size', 'jpg photo compressor', 'compressing a jpg', 'image size reducer' 'compress image size', 'compress photo size', 'online image compressor', 'compress picture online', 'compress image online', 'compress pic online']
+keywords: ['photo size reducer', 'image resolution reducer', 'reduce image file size', 'jpg photo compressor', 'compressing a jpg', 'image size reducer', 'compress image size', 'compress photo size', 'online image compressor', 'compress picture online', 'compress image online', 'compress pic online']
 ---

 # Optimize Your Images With Our Multifunctional Image Compressor